-Photocopies can be made in the AGS office in Baztech 202 or in some department offices with the permission of the AGS director.
+Photocopies can be made by sending requests to the director, in the library, or sending them to the office manager, or in some department offices with the permission of the AGS director.

 Computer/Internet Usage

 Activate your email and campus systems account at https://webapps.atu.edu/ams/.
 ATU Office of Information Systems Support: 479-968-0646